jackvreeken/rtc-tools/doc/examples/optimization/pumped_hydropower_system.rst

   :lineno-match:

-We want to apply some additional configuration, choosing the HiGHS solver over the default choice of bonmin for solving the mxed integer optimization problem. :
+We want to apply some additional configuration, choosing the HiGHS solver over the default choice of bonmin for solving the mixed integer optimization problem. :

 .. literalinclude:: ../../../examples/pumped_hydropower_system/src/example.py
   :language: python